openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/sync/sync_package_api/sync_package_interfaces.md

 func condition(): Condition
 ```

-Functionality: Creates a [Condition](#interface-condition) associated with this [Lock](#interface-lock).
+Function: Creates a [Condition](#interface-condition) associated with this [Lock](#interface-lock).

-Can be used to implement concurrency primitives with "single Lock, multiple wait queues".
+Can be used to implement "single Lock with multiple wait queues" concurrency primitives.

 Return Value: